Age Friendly Summit

 Published on 28 March 2025 04:02 PM

-Denise attended the highly anticipated Centre for Ageing Better Summit in Manchester, an event that brought together leading experts from around the world to discuss innovative solutions for creating age-friendly cities.
-The summit featured prominent international speakers from renowned age-friendly cities in Norway, Sweden, Ireland, and the United States, providing a unique platform for sharing successful strategies and approaches aimed at improving the lives of older adults.
+Denise attended the highly anticipated Age Friendly Futures Summit in Manchester, an event that brought together 200+ leading experts, policy makers, practitioners and researchers from the UK and around the world to discuss innovative solutions for creating age friendly cities.
+The event featured prominent international speakers from renowned age friendly communities in Holland, Norway, Ireland, and Pittsburgh - United States, providing a unique platform for sharing successful strategies and approaches aimed at improving the lives of older adults.

-Held at the heart of Manchester’s vibrant city centre, the summit attracted professionals, policymakers, and advocates who are dedicated to making communities more inclusive and accessible for ageing populations.
+Organised by the Centre for Ageing Better, the conference attracted organisations that are dedicated to making communities more inclusive and accessible for ageing populations.
 Denise, a passionate advocate for ageing well, was thrilled to participate in the event, where she gained invaluable insights into how cities worldwide are tackling the challenges and opportunities presented by an ageing society.

 Denise was particularly inspired by the diverse global perspectives on how to foster environments that encourage independence, mobility, and social participation for older adults.
-The summit emphasized that while each country faces unique challenges, there are universal principles and shared goals that can drive positive change worldwide.
+The summit emphasised that while each country faces unique challenges, there are universal principles and shared goals that can drive positive change worldwide.

 Age Friendly Norwich